SAP-archive/BUILD/Contribution.md

 When an issue is reported, a committer will look at it and either confirm it as a real issue, close it if it is not an issue, or ask for more details.
 Approved issues are either assigned to a committer in GitHub or added to the backlog for future resolution.
 All issues remain open until they are fixed.

 An issue that is about a real bug is closed as soon as the fix is committed.
-The closing comment explains which patch version(s) will contain the fix.
+The closing comment explains which version(s) contain the fix.

 ### Usage of Labels